The Meyers House is open to the Public on the fourth Saturday of every month.

 The Meyers House, erected in 1897, is an example of the Colonial Revival style, which was popular around the turn of the century.
 The home is situated on 3 city lots, and features the original fencing and pergola, three car garage, carriage house, and an architectural studio built in 1935.

-The Meyers House is a City of Alameda Landmark, designated Historical Monument Number 26, and is operated by the Alameda Museum.
-Located on a tree-lined residential street in the bayside town of Alameda, the grounds of the Meyers House offer a beautiful and unique period venue to rent for your wedding, reception or photo shoot.
+The House is a City of Alameda Landmark, designated Historical Monument Number 26.
+Located on a tree-lined residential street in the bayside town of Alameda, the grounds of the Meyers House offer a beautiful and unique period venue to visit.
 The house is also available for private group tours.

-The Meyers House is now open twice each month, on the second and fourth Saturdays from 1-4PM.
-We inaugurate this new program of history and architecture Saturday, January 11, 2014.
+The Meyers House is open each month on the fourth Saturday from 1-4PM.
 Your $5 admission includes a docent tour of the Meyers House Museum, a visit to a large display of Alameda house styles and details, and a glimpse into Henry Meyer’s architectural studio.

 Meyers House and Garden History